dannymensah26/NLPCapstoneProject/README.md

-## Topic Modelling Using BBC News Articles Deployed ON Streamlit App
+## Topic Modelling Using BBC News Articles Deployed on Streamlit App
 ## Overview

 This sentiment analysis project focuses on understanding and classifying the sentiment expressed in product reviews.
 The project encompasses three distinct phases, each contributing to the comprehensive sentiment analysis pipeline.
 Leveraging a subset of the amazon_polarity dataset, the project employs two powerful models: an LSTM model with GloVe embeddings and a fine-tuned DistilBERT.
 The LSTM model achieved an accuracy of 80.40%, while the DistilBERT model outperformed with an impressive 90.75% accuracy.
 Additionally, a user-friendly Streamlit app was developed to provide real-time sentiment analysis capabilities, ensuring seamless deployment for end-users.